The Private Equity Review: Portugal

 Pursuant to the Portuguese Companies Code, directors are subject to fiduciary duties, namely the general duties of care and of loyalty.
-The duty of care is defined as the standard of a diligent and responsible business person and requires directors to have the availability and willingness to carry out the company’s management, the proper technical capacity and skills for the performance of the relevant functions and an understanding of the company’s business, appropriate for the due performance of the role.
+The duty of care is defined as the standard of a diligent and responsible businessperson and requires directors to have the availability and willingness to carry out the company's management, the proper technical capacity and skills for the performance of the relevant functions and an understanding of the company's business, appropriate for the due performance of the role.

-Furthermore, rules set out in the Portuguese Company’s Code establish that directors must avoid any activity that can result in a conflict of interest with the company unless express consent has been granted by the general meeting of the shareholders and may never vote on resolutions of the board of directors if they are conflicted in any way (for example, if they are involved in an MBO).
-Directors may only enter into agreements with the company in the situations strictly set out in law, may never use the company’s assets for their own benefit or the unlawful benefit of third parties and are bound by a duty of confidentiality in respect of information related to the company that is not available to the public.
+Furthermore, rules set out in the Portuguese Company's Code establish that directors must avoid any activity that can result in a conflict of interest with the company unless express consent has been granted by the general meeting of the shareholders and may not vote on resolutions of the board of directors if they are conflicted in any way (for example, if they are involved in a management buyout).
+Directors may only enter into agreements with the company in the situations strictly set out in law, may never use the company's assets for their own benefit or the unlawful benefit of third parties and are bound by a duty of confidentiality in respect of information related to the company that is not available to the public.

 The duties directors are bound to may be further expanded by means of management agreements and in the by-laws of the company.